About the IU VPN

 VPN at IU

 At Indiana University, UITS delivers a centrally managed, fault-tolerant SSL VPN service for use by all IU campuses.
-(Your campus may have additional or alternative VPN options; if you have questions or need help, contact your campus Support Center.)

 Connect to the VPN

 For the greatest reliability across the widest range of platforms and network configurations, UITS recommends using the Pulse Secure SSL VPN client (produced by Pulse Secure, LLC), where available, to connect to IU's SSL VPN.
 The Pulse Secure client is the official replacement for the Junos Pulse client previously used at IU.